 Svelte

 Svelte is an open-source compiler (written in TypeScript) that generates highly optimized JavaScript code.
-Svelte works differently from React.js and Vue.js, in that it transfers the bulk of the work into a compile step that executes when you start to build your application.
+Svelte differs from React.js and Vue.js in that it offloads much of the work to a compile step that runs when you start building your application.
 For comparison, both React.js and Vue.js do most of their work in your browser while the application is already running.

-This workflow creates an outcome that offers better performance across the board for all apps.
+This workflow yields better performance across the board for all apps.
 Applications are smaller in size, contain fewer bundles, and the entire development experience is friendlier for developers with limited coding experience in some of the other popular JavaScript frameworks, as well as Svelte itself.

 One of the disadvantages of using Svelte lies in the fact that it’s relatively new, dare I say the word—framework.
-Its environment is therefore considered to be more lacking in terms of support, plugins, documentation, design patterns, and other paradigms.
+Its environment is therefore considered lacking in support, plugins, documentation, design patterns, and other paradigms.
 Plus, there are fewer job openings, which may turn into a positive if you decide to examine the inner workings of Svelte more deeply.

 Some of the use cases of Svelte include:

-Low-power web apps: Applications created with Svelte are smaller in size.
+Low-power web apps: Svelte applications are smaller in size.
 This is very convenient for devices that operate on slow internet/network connections and likewise have slower processors.
 Also, fewer lines of code equate to fewer resources to download, execute, and store.
-In turn, everything runs faster, smoother, and hopefully — is more stable as well.
+In turn, everything runs faster, smoother, and hopefully, is more stable as well.

 Complex visualizations and interactive pages: If you are working on data visualizations with a large number of DOM elements, a framework without a runtime overhead would be the preferred choice for that engagement.
-Svelte ensures quick and responsive user interactions that lead to high gains in performance.
+Svelte ensures quick, responsive user interactions that lead to significant performance gains.

-Easy onboarding: One of the highlights of Svelte is that it features a very gentle learning curve.
-Developers with rudimentary HTML, CSS, and JavaScript knowledge will be able to easily pick up the specifics in a rather short period of time.
+Easy onboarding: One of Svelte's highlights is its gentle learning curve.
+Developers with rudimentary knowledge of HTML, CSS, and JavaScript will be able to pick up the specifics quickly.
 With Svelte, building web applications is that easy.

 Cross-platform mobile app development

-Today’s developing environment contains multiple operating systems, various device types (i.e. desktop, mobile, tablet, hybrid devices), and an increasing technological complexity that grows with each passing year.
-So, naturally, there is a demand to make all of these devices communicate with each other without unexpected disruptions in doing business as usual.
+Today’s developing environment contains multiple operating systems, various device types (i.e., desktop, mobile, tablet, hybrid devices), and an increasing technological complexity that grows with each passing year.
+So, naturally, there is a demand to have all of these devices communicate with each other without unexpected disruptions to business as usual.

 Cross-platform mobile development tries to do just that.
-In a developer’s vernacular, cross-platform mobile development represents a paradigm of developing mobile applications that would be compatible with all major operating systems across the most popular mobile devices worldwide.
+In a developer’s vernacular, cross-platform mobile development refers to developing mobile applications compatible with all major operating systems on the most popular mobile devices worldwide.

 Initially, the complexity of building mobile applications was also multiplied by the difficulty of creating a backend environment that would work across all mobile platforms.
-In fact, building native apps for each preferred operating system (OS) was easier than trying to build a universally-compatible app that would work everywhere.
+In fact, building native apps for each preferred operating system (OS) was easier than building a universally compatible app that would work everywhere.

-The main issue with this approach, however, was that the source code created for one OS (for example, iOS) would not work for another operating system (like Android).
+The main issue with this approach, however, was that the source code created for one OS (for example, iOS) would not work on another (like Android).

 Today, it’s very easy for developers to build cross-platform mobile applications.
 Some of the more popular approaches include:

-Progressive web apps (PWAs): Websites look, feel and behave like mobile applications.
-Progressive web apps take full advantage of native mobile capabilities, without requiring the user to go to an application store, download the app, and install it locally on their device.
+Progressive web apps (PWAs): Websites look, feel, and behave like mobile applications.
+Progressive web apps take full advantage of native mobile capabilities without requiring the user to go to an app store, download the app, or install it locally on their device.
 Instead, the apps are compatible from the moment they go live on the web.

 Windows universal apps: The goal of this approach is to enable the same application to run on all major Windows devices, including PC, smartphones, tablets, Xbox, or smartwatches.

-Rapid mobile app development (RMAD): Developers can use various tools and approaches to build their app without the use of code.
-This is often the preferred mobile development method (overusing coding languages and frameworks, like ruby on rails for instance) because it’s cheaper and it can address a specific need without punching holes through the entire budget.
+Rapid mobile app development (RMAD): Developers can use various tools and approaches to build their app without writing code.
+This is often the preferred mobile development method (overusing coding languages and frameworks, like Ruby on Rails, for instance) because it’s cheaper and it can address a specific need without punching holes through the entire budget.

 I’ve recently sifted through some of the most popular cross-platform development tools, and the top performers are shown below.